 Here you have the answer: make one yourself!
 A tailor-made Little Black Dress ('LBD') could be yours.

-The backcover-page of the book promises it is possible even though you do not have any experience with sewing.
+The back page of the book promises it is possible even though you do not have any experience with sewing.
 Expert dressmaker Simon Henry will guide you through the process of making the perfect little black dress.

-Unfortunately we do not agree.
+Unfortunately we do not agree with the book about the required sewing-level.
 It takes some knowledge of sewing and some experience in cutting the pattern, shaping it on a dressform and sewing your own tailor-made little black dress.

-But we agree on the great guide the book offers.
-The pictures are loud and clear.
-The drawings are perfect and the background-information is really very nice.
+But we agree everything about the great guide the book offers.
+The pictures of the instructions are loud and clear.
+The drawings are perfect and the back ground information is really very nice.

-The photographs are stunning and the layout of the whole book is really worth every penny.
+All the other photographs of the book are stunning and the layout of the whole book is really worth every penny.